-The scheme covers:
+- The scheme covers:

 - NHS prescriptions

 - NHS dental treatment

 - Eye care costs sight tests, glasses and contact lenses

 - Travel costs to receive NHS treatment

 - NHS wigs and fabric supports

-To apply for help with any of the above costs you need to complete a HC1 Form.
+- To apply for help with any of the above costs you need to complete a HC1 Form.
 You will also need to supply information about your income and living costs.

-www.nhsbsa.nhs.uk/nhs-low-incomescheme

-You can also get the HC1 from Jobcentres, GP practices, pharmacies and Citizens Advice.
+- HC1 forms are available to download at: www2.worc.ac.uk/ moneyadvice/healthcarecosts You can also get the HC1 from Jobcentres, GP practices, pharmacies and Citizens Advice.